—Point of View—

 When first-person narrators describe or interact with other characters in the novel, we have to consider whether our narrators fully understand the actions, thoughts, and motivations of these secondary characters.
 Oftentimes, first-person narrators misinterpret events around them, and the careful reader can recognize flaws in their logic and inconsistencies in their thoughts and actions.

 When authors choose to use a first-person narrator, they not only create a character to tell their own story, but they also create distance between themselves and the narrator.
 When a narrator believes something or expresses an opinion, readers should not assume that the author necessarily agrees with the narrator's assessment.
-To help students differentiate between a first-person narrator's limited perspective and the author's thematic intent, we often analyze the beginning of a novel to consider how the author might use the narrative point of view to foreshadow larger themes that will be developed over the course of the book.
-For instance, in the opening paragraphs of Adventures of Huckleberry Finn, we ask students to determine Huck's value system and predict how those values might connect to Twain's overall theme.
+To help students differentiate between a first-person narrator's limited perspective and the author's thematic intent, we analyze the opening paragraphs to not only consider the narrator's reliability, but also how the author might use the narrative point of view to foreshadow larger themes that may develop in the story:

-Even though first impressions can sometimes be misleading, it seems that Huck values honesty from the opening sentence.
-At the same time Huck does not begrudge people like "Mr. Mark Twain," the person who wrote about his adventures with Tom Sawyer in the book "The Adventures of Tom Sawyer," for exaggerating the truth and telling "some stretchers."
-Huck lightly chastises the author for his dishonesty, but he also seems to be a person who is forgiving by nature and generally tolerant of human flaws and inconsistencies.
-Still, integrity appears to be important to Huck, and we wonder if there will be a limit to his tolerance.
+Even though first impressions can be misleading, it seems that Twain wants us to think of Huck as a reliable narrator because Huck appears to value honesty in the opening sentence.
+He chastises "Mr. Mark Twain," the person who wrote about Huck's adventures with Tom Sawyer in the book "The Adventures of Tom Sawyer," for exaggerating the truth and occasionally telling "some stretchers."
+Huck's seems aware and tolerant of human fallibility, however, when he states that he "never seen anybody but lied, one time or another"—with the possible exceptions of "Aunt Polly, or the widow, or maybe Mary."
+Nonetheless, integrity seems important to Huck, which makes us trust that he will be honest with us, the reader, yet we wonder if there will be a limit to his tolerance of the sins of others later in the story.

-In the next paragraph, we discover that Huck is someone who does not fit comfortably within society and bristles at Widow Douglas' attempts to "sivilize" him.
-Huck tells us that he would rather live in the woods by himself where he can be "free and satisfied," which foreshadows his decision to "light out for the territory" at the end of the novel.
-At this point, however, he succumbs to peer pressure and returns to the Widow's house at Tom's urging for him to "be respectable."
-From the opening paragraphs, Twain establishes thematic tension between conforming to society's expectations and living an independent life according to one's own principles and values.
+In the second paragraph, we discover that Huck is someone who does not fit comfortably within society and bristles at Widow Douglas' attempts to "sivilize" him.
+Huck tells us that he would rather live in the woods by himself where he can be "free and satisfied," which perhaps foreshadows his decision to "light out for the territory" at the end of the novel.
+At this point, however, he succumbs to peer pressure and returns to the Widow's house at Tom's urging, establishing in the opening paragraphs the thematic tension between conforming to societal expectations and living an independently according to one's own principles and values.

 To help students understand the different narrative perspectives in Lee's novel, we analyze three character descriptions from the opening chapters to compare how young Scout perceives Calpurnia, Boo Radley, and Miss Caroline in comparison to how older Scout understands them.
 From this exercise, students must then consider how Lee uses these competing perspectives to convey the larger themes of the work.